 The cilantro has never been my favorite thing, so I didn’t do a lot.
 The inspiration recipe called for “a handful which should give you about 1 cup (a lot) of cilantro.
 I now leave it out.

-2) Chop the tomatoes into about 1/4 inch pieces.
+Clean the seeds from the tomatoes and chop the tomatoes into about 1/4 inch pieces.

-4) Mix all well except water.
+Mix all well except water.
 Add water to get the thickness you want.